 - a.
-The academic dean who served as a professor at the University prior to becoming dean and desires to stay at the university may return to a faculty position, if one is available.
-The department/college should make a concerted effort to accommodate the dean.
-If the position is not feasible, the dean shall be paid at least one year's compensation at his/her dean's salary from the date of termination. - b.
-The academic dean who has been granted tenure has proven teaching excellence and as such should return to a teaching position at his/her faculty rank.
-The department/college should make a concerted effort to accommodate the dean.
-If the position is not feasible, the dean shall be paid severance based on his/her tenured status. - c.
-If the academic dean is granted sabbatical leave and/or offered an adjunct position in anticipation of a full time position, this period should continue to be accrued toward tenure and advancement in rank. - d.
-The academic dean who has not previously served as a professor at the university shall be paid at least one year's compensation at his/her dean's salary from the date of termination.
+The academic dean who served as a professor at the University prior to becoming an academic dean and desires to stay at the university may return to a faculty position, if one is available.
+The department/college should make a concerted effort to accommodate the academic dean.
+If the position is not feasible, the academic dean shall be paid at least one year's compensation at the academic dean's current salary from the date of termination. - b.
+If the academic dean is granted sabbatical leave and/or offered an adjunct position in anticipation of a full time position, this period should continue to be accrued toward advancement in rank. - c.
+The academic dean who has not previously served as a professor at the university shall be paid at least one year's compensation at the academic dean's salary from the date of termination.